ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 In such an approach, a new custom claim for requested entities of type "transaction" is defined.
 Then, a claim of that type is included in the attestation request (as part of the transaction entity) while specifying a value.
-This value is considered by the HSM while generating the PKIX Evidence.
+This value is considered by the HSM while generating the Evidence.

-## Reporting of Attestation Keys
+### Reporting of Attestation Keys

-There is a provision for the Attesting Environment to report the Attestation Key(s) used during the generation of the Evidence.
+There is a provision for the Attesting Environment to report the attestation key(s) used during the generation of the Evidence.
 To this end, the transaction claim "ak-spki" is used.

 A Presenter invokes this provision by submitting an attestation request with a transaction claim of type "ak-spki" with a